Howth Cliff Walk & Howth Village Day Trip from Dublin

 If you take the trip on a Saturday, an obvious first stop is St Anne’s Park, northeast of the city.
-As a recreational area that includes historical follies, cultural and botanical elements, a popular food market, and numerous Gaelic football pitches, the park is splendid for locals and visitors alike.
-Afterwards, continue to the peninsula Howth, where you can both do the cliff walk, visit the charming village, and walk on the pier before perhaps eating fresh-caught fish in one of the harbour restaurants.
+As a recreational area with historical follies, cultural and botanical elements, a popular food market, and numerous Gaelic football pitches, the park is splendid for locals and visitors alike.
+Afterwards, continue to the peninsula of Howth, where you can both do the cliff walk, visit the charming village, and walk on the pier before perhaps eating fresh-caught fish in one of the harbour restaurants.

 Explore St Anne’s Park on the way to Howth.